raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ## Before you start

- * Ensure you have console (local) administrative access to your Raspberry Pi, with screen and keyboard connected.
-During installation the network configuration will completely reset; Remote installation via SSH is not covered in this document.
+ * Ensure you have local administrative access to your Raspberry Pi, with screen and keyboard connected.
+During installation the network configuration will reset; Remote installation via SSH is not covered in this document.
+FIXME REMOVE.
+ACTIVATE BY REBOOT.
  * Connect your Raspberry Pi to the ethernet network and boot the Raspbian OS.
-Ensure the Raspberry Pi has received its network configuration from a DHCP server and has Internet access.
+Ensure the Raspberry Pi has received its network configuration from a DHCP server on the network and so has Internet access.
  * Ensure the Raspbian OS on your Raspberry Pi is [up to date](../../raspbian/updating.md) and reboot if the system was updated.
  * Have a wireless client ready to test your new access point.